 People use art in various ways.
 To represent the world around them, as an expression of their inner world, to make social political statements, to make something more appealing to the eye.
-But most significantly humans have used art as a wordless language of symbols.
+But most significantly humans have used art as a wordless language.
+A language of symbols.

 Shapes were the first markings to convey meaning, something more than purely reflective.
 Something that could communicate a message.
 Over the generations particular shapes became embedded in the mass unconscious.
 Or maybe it was the other way around, of course.
 Who really knows?
 Each country would have their nuances in the same way colour does, however their profound meanings are typically the same.